Loading

 Company anniversary discounts are a straightforward strategy since you don't need to track individual customer anniversaries.
 You just set up the email to send on your company or product anniversary.

-How to adapt this strategy: Mellow Mushroom prefers to send an offer (free small cheese pizza with any pizza purchase) on the anniversary of someone joining their reward program, but you could also use someone's email subscribe date or first order date.
-If your business has a subscription-based product, you can offer a discounted upsell like UPS used for their My Choice program 10th anniversary.
+How to adapt this idea: Mellow Mushroom prefers to send an offer (free small cheese pizza with any pizza purchase) on the anniversary of someone joining their reward program, but you could also use someone's email subscribe date or first order date.
+If your business has a subscription-based product, you can offer a discounted upsell like UPS used for their My Choice program's 10th anniversary.

 UPS upsell for anniversary marketing